ianduke25/prison_operations/README.md

 - **.streamlit**: Configuration file
 - **Data_Update**: Folder that encompases the following:

     1.)
 All data storage.
-Data stored here is read by the webserver.py file and displayed/utilized in the application
+Data stored here is read by the webserver.py file and displayed/utilized in the application.
+The main data to be used in the application is stored in the mater_datafram_cleaned.csv file.
+Forecasted predictions are stored in the forecast.csv.

     2.)
 Scraping of web data from the BOP sites.
 This data is required to be scraped daily because of our time series model.
+Scraping is completed in the scrape_concatenate.py file.
+Modeling is completed in the future_closure_predictions.py file.

     3.)
-Automation of scraping scripts and organization of updated data in a bash script.
+Automation of scraping scripts and organization of updated data in a bash script called data_update.sh.

 - **facilties**: List of all facilties and their specific latitiude and longitude values.
 - **requirements.txt**: Required libraries and dependencies